-Where there is a rent increase based on a DHCR Order that is issued for An increase other than those that are covered by the renewal application - such as, for example, an MCI increase, which can occur at any time, or for a late-issued FCA or MCR increase - an "Adjustment Application" should be submitted to DOF.
+Where there is a rent increase based on a DHCR Order that is issued for an increase other than those that are covered by the renewal application - such as, for example, an MCI increase, which can occur at any time, or for a late-issued FCA or MCR increase - an adjustment can be sought.

-10. Termination
+9. Termination